jSplunk/BNSChecker/README.md

 Enjoy the script :D

-If you want to change the amount of minutes until shutdown the application, the variable is called:
+If you want to change the amount of minutes until shutdown of the application, the variable is called:
 ```python
 amount_of_minutes_utill_kill
 ```